surrealdb/surrealdb.java/README.md

 public class QuickStart {

     public static void main(String[] args) {
-        // Create a connection with the minimal amount of configuration SurrealConnection connection = SurrealConnection.create(SurrealConnectionProtocol.WEB_SOCKET, "localhost", 8000);
+        // Create a client with the minimal amount of configuration SurrealBiDirectionalClient client = SurrealWebSocketClient.create(SurrealClientSettings.WEBSOCKET_LOCAL_DEFAULT);
-        // If the connection is not established within 15 seconds, an exception will be thrown. connection.connect(15);

-        // Create a synchronous driver without any driver settings SurrealDriver driver = SurrealDriver.create(connection);
+        // Connect to the server.
+An exception will be thrown if it takes longer than 5 seconds to connect client.connect(5, TimeUnit.SECONDS);

         // Sign in with the user 'root' and the password 'root' SurrealAuthCredentials credentials = SurrealRootCredentials.from("root", "root");

-        // Sign in with the newly created credentials driver.signIn(credentials);
+        // Sign in with the newly created credentials client.signIn(credentials);

-        // Use the namespace 'examples' and the database 'quickstart' driver.use("examples", "quickstart");
+        // Use the namespace 'examples' and the database 'quickstart' client.setNamespaceAndDatabase("examples", "quickstart");

         // Create a reference to the "person" table
         // note: Creating a table reference has no effect on the database.